-28. Section 73 Certificate
+22. Section 73 Certificate

-Prior to the issue of an Occupation Certificate, the Principal Certifier must be provided with a Section 73 Certificate under the Sydney Water Act 1994.
+Prior to the issue of a Subdivision Certificate, the Certifying Authority must be provided with the Section 73 Certificate.
+A Section 73 Compliance Certificate under the Sydney Water Act 1994 must be obtained from Sydney Water Corporation.